 Grab a paddle and head out into the mangroves.
 You can rent kayaks here or take a guided tour which will bring you to the beautiful backwaters of Key West.
 On one of their tours, you’ll paddle through mangrove creeks with blueish-green water, at some points only a few inches deep.
 You’ll have a chance to spot all sorts of wildlife above and below the surface.
 Nurse sharks, jellyfish, and sea birds are frequently seen while kayaking in the lower keys.
 As a bonus, on some tours, you can even bring your dog!

-The world-renowned author Ernest Hemmingway called Key West home from most of the 1930s, and it was during this time his most successful books were published.
-While visiting Key West, you can visit the home he shared with his wife of the time Pauline.
-The Hemmingways no longer live here, but
+The world-renowned author Ernest Hemmingway called Key West home for most of the 1930s.
+During his time in the keys was when his most successful books were published.
+While in Key West, you can visit the home he shared with his wife of the time Pauline.
+The Hemmingways no longer live here, but descendants of Hemmingway’s 6 toed cats can still be found in the house and garden.

 Stop in for a Drink at Sloppy Joe’s